-This month I am focusing on classic outdoor games.
 One game which is fun for kids to learn is marbles.
-My sons have marbles and they play against each other.
 All you need is a shooter, some marbles, and a piece of chalk to draw the ring on the driveway.

-To explain how to play marbles, you should know the terminology.
+To explain how to play marbles, you should know marbles terminology.
 I have defined some of the most basic terms below.
-Cub Scouts can earn the Marbles belt loop or pin from the Cub Scout Academics and Sports program, and this information will also help with that.

 - Marbles – Regular sized marbles